Climate

 Global heating and its partner, ocean acidification, are more important than any of the other things we are now worrying about.
 This is my attempt to summarize what I have learned.

-Around our planet wraps an exquisitely thin film of air and water, inside which exists all the life we know.
-The planet is eight thousand miles wide, the film of air and water is just a few miles thick, and outside it is the cold vacuum of space.
+Around our planet wraps an exquisitely thin film of air, water, and soil.
+Inside this film is all the life we know of.
+The planet is eight thousand miles wide, the air is just a few miles thick, and outside it is the cold vacuum of space.

 Conditions in the life-supporting film have rather suddenly started changing.
 The air is heating, and the ocean is acidifying.